Understanding the Right Against Exploitation: Legal Protections Worldwide

 • Historical Development of Provision Against Exploitation

-• When India adopted the Constitution, instances of exploitation were few.
+• When India adopted the Constitution, instances of Right Against Exploitation were few.

-• With the advent of the 1920s, the National Freedom Movement emerged as a significant force against forced labor and exploitation.
+• With the advent of the 1920s, the National Freedom Movement emerged as a significant force against forced labor and Right Against Exploitation.

 • The exploitation of Untouchables and the prevalence of the devadasi system prompted the constitution makers to take serious actions against these practices.

-• The Constitution left no room for such exploitation, and the social and political era paved a new way against these rigid and immoral structures.
+• The Constitution left no room for such Right Against Exploitation, and the social and political era paved a new way against these rigid and immoral structures.

 • Since 1982, Articles 23 and 24 have become vital instruments in the hands of the courts to alleviate the dire conditions of the weaker sections of society in India.